Crofton TMD

-Bombardier Services Site - Crofton is a traction maintenance depot located in Crofton, West Yorkshire, England.
+Crofton Depot is a traction maintenance depot located in Crofton, West Yorkshire, England.
 The depot is situated on the Wakefield Line and Pontefract Line at the eastern end of Crofton Junction and is located near the now demolished Crofton railway station.
+It maintains Class 170 Turbostars for Northern Trains; CrossCountry, Grand Central and TransPennine Express store trains overnight for early morning services at the depot.

 History

 The depot was opened in 2001 by Bombardier Transportation.
 The depot was upgraded in 2006 and has a 2-road shed and various external sidings with carriage washer and fuelling/CET point.
 It was used for maintaining Class 170s for TransPennine Express.
 This has since ceased.
 The Depot is also a servicing facility for CrossCountry Trains Yorkshire operations (Leeds, Sheffield and York terminating trains) and Grand Central Yorkshire operations (Bradford terminating trains).
-Hull Trains will once again start using the Depot for servicing their Class 180 when maintenance transfers from Old Oak Common Depot.
+Hull Trains used the Depot for servicing their Class 180 when maintenance transferred from Old Oak Common Depot.

 An additional siding was added to the depot in early/mid 2018 to increase depot stabling capacity resulting from timetable changes.
+The depot is now owned by Alstom after they bought out Bombardier Transportation.

 Allocation

-As of 2018, the depot does not have an allocation.
-However, Class 220/1 Voyagers and Class 180 Adelantes visit the depot for servicing.
-Northern’s fleet of Class 170 Turbostars will be allocated here for all maintenance exam work.
-Currently, they are being overhauled here for Northern.
+As of 2023, the depot has an allocation of Class 170 Turbostars for Northern Trains.
+However, Class 220 and Class 221 Voyagers as well as Class 180 Adelantes and Class 185s visit the depot for servicing.